WattyRev/react-watty-ui/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## Publishing

+Feature branches can be published by running `npm run publishBranch`.
+This will create a new version tagged with your branch name.

+Create a new latest version by running `npm version {versionType} && npm publish` in master branch.